anaganisk/fxfloorboard-code/packager/readme.txt

    the associated clipBoard and replaces the current settings for that one effect only.

 ********** USEFUL INFORMATION *************
+* version 20100702 The Bulk Patch Editing function should be used with caution
+* as it can't be undone, and a Bulk Patch Backup is recommended before using it.
+*
 * version 20100611 fixed patch write bug - stopped popup error dialog when there was no error.

 ********* FIRST USE CONNECTION HINTS **************